-The active components of the LineUP's Complementary Metal-Oxide-Semiconductor (CMOS) flat panels are smaller than traditional amorphous silicon detectors, allowing for more densely placed pixels for higher resolution imaging.
-The higher charge mobility in CMOS detector crystalline silicon also results in lower noise, higher Detective Quantum Efficiency (DQE), and faster readout time.
-Faster readout permits a shorter scan, resulting in reduced likelihood of blurring caused by patient movement(1).
-In terms of reconstruction, CurveBeam AI utilizes a new-generation proprietary weighted back projection technique with a nonlinear filtering scheme.
+The HiRise's 40x30 cm flat panel detector is the largest that is used in any orthopedic CBCT device.
+This allows the HiRise to capture a very large field of view, where the entire bilateral hip bones are visible.
+The detector also utilizes a variety of modes so that it can accommodate a variety of doses.
+For example, the hand mode uses a sensitive setting to capture subtle details in small anatomy while the less sensitive hip mode enables reading high doses.
+In terms of reconstruction, CurveBeam AI utilizes a new-generation proprietary weighted back projection technique with a non-linear filtering scheme.
 This technique identifies areas of high (bone) and low (soft tissue) density and treats them differently during reconstruction, allowing for more accurate representation of areas potentially affected by reconstruction artefacts.
-Currently under development is a technique that uses materials-based information to model the scanned object and predict the X-Ray scatter generated so that it can be effectively compensated.
-Most current methods estimate scatter using a water phantom instead of the actual object scanned.
+Currently released is a technique that uses materialsbased information to model the scanned object and predict the X-Ray scatter generated so that it can be effectively compensated.
+Most current methods estimate scatter using a water jug phantom instead of the actual object scanned.
 The new object-based scatter correction offers significantly better accuracy, resulting in higher contrast and sharper details throughout the image.